Mastercorp/StarCategorizer/README.md

 (if you do not have a domain, enter your e-mail)
 steam64ID: search with your custom url name at https://steamid.io/
 or read here : https://steamcommunity.com/discussions/forum/1/364039785160857002/
+If you use the python code you need python 2.7

 ## Motivation